WELCOME TO NOURISHED – A FOOD BLOG FOR HEALTHY RECIPES THAT ARE ALWAYS DELICIOUS!

 But it hasn’t always been this way for me.

 I didn’t start finding my way around the kitchen until Fall of 2012 when I was living all on my own for the first time.
-Health, nutrition and what I was putting in my body had become more important to me and I knew frozen ‘skinny’ dinners just wouldn’t cut it any more.
+Health, nutrition and what I was putting in my body had become more important to me and I knew frozen ‘skinny’ dinners just wouldn’t cut it anymore.
 At the same time, my grad school budget didn’t allow the luxury of eating out every night or hiring a personal chef.
 I had to figure it out for myself well aware of the fact that whole grain pasta with low-sodium pasta sauce from a jar would get old fast.

 It was an adventure at first to say the least.
 Starting out on this journey, I struggled to come up with meal ideas that I knew I would like (and eventually that my boyfriend (now husband) would like too).
-I struggled to find recipes that used the ingredients wanted to eat and that I already hand on hand.
+I struggled to find recipes that used the ingredients wanted to eat and that I already had on hand.
 I struggled to stay organized with my menu plan, and grocery lists and my stack of new recipes.
 Wasting time, energy and money on failed or terrible recipes that end up straight in the trash is.the.worst.
 And as much as I was starting to enjoy cooking, I didn’t want to spend hours and hours in the kitchen every night.

 I’ve totally been there.

 But before long, my confidence was growing with every meal, I was learning from my mistakes and I was looking forward to eating dinner every night.
 But the best part of my kitchen experiments was that I was feeling great.
-This new way of eating – homemade meals, simple REAL food ingredients that were low in preservative and additives and heavy on fresh vegetables and fruits, healthy fats and lean proteins – had me feeling better about myself, having more energy that ever before, and developing a passion for all things good food and nutrition that I was excited to share with everyone I knew!
+This new way of eating – homemade meals, simple REAL food ingredients that were low in preservative and additives and heavy on fresh vegetables and fruits, healthy fats and lean proteins – had me feeling better about myself, having more energy than ever before, and developing a passion for all things good food and nutrition that I was excited to share with everyone I knew!

 I aim to create simple yet healthy recipes that will always focus on getting more vegetables onto your dinner plate.
 These recipes will always be allergy-aware (AKA I make a ton of suggestions to be able to adapt most of the recipes to be vegetarian/vegan, gluten free, nut free, soy free and dairy free so that everyone can enjoy them) and easy to make (trust me – if I can do it, you can do it and in usually 60 minutes or less!) using simple and real ingredients.
 I will always try to suggest ways to adapt each recipe to better suit the ingredients you may have on hand (because everyone needs a little wiggle room every now and then).